APCSA-Turin/final-project-chenzhil1/Walkthrough.md

 Main game logic, accessible to the Main class, used to execute game related activities and store game info.

     public void updateTime(int type)
-\- Format the hour and minute
+\- Format the hour and minute by hour

+    public void addTime(int minute)
+\- Add time to the current after execute some user action
+\- Format time after added